virgilseo/api-vending/Readme.md

 ```
 conda activate api_vending
 ```
+or create and manage your virtual enviroments anyway you wish...

-After the env is activatedrun this command:
+After the env is activated run this command:
 ```
 git clone https://github.com/virgilseo/api-vending.git
 ```